webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### Components library as container

-Many applications that share a common components library.
-This component library is build as container with each component exposed.
-Each application consumes components from the component library container.
-Changes to the component library can be separately deployed without the need to re-deploy all applications.
-The application automatically use the up-to-date version of the component library.
+Many applications share a common components library which could be built as container with each component exposed.
+Each application consumes components from the components library container.
+Changes to the components library can be separately deployed without the need to re-deploy all applications.
+The application automatically use the up-to-date version of the components library.